hemaha194/My-Projects/README.md

 4) OUTLOOK PROJECT :
     * Technologies used - React.js , Django , PostgreSQL
     * Aim of the project :
         The Outlook project is a web application for sending emails, allowing the host to send messages to real-time users.
 Additionally, users can view all emails and related information in their inbox as well as the admin inbox.

+5) VOCAL METRIX PROJECT :
+   Utilized FFMPEG and Pydub for to analyze speech within a video by extracting audio, determining syllable count, detecting pauses, extracting phrases, and calculating dB values.
+The ultimate goal is to provide a summary with suggestions for improving speech quality.